apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 - Incremental improvements to [authentication webflow interrupts](../webflow/Webflow-Customization-Interrupt.html) to handle interrupt tracking better when payloads change dynamically.
 - Client TLS settings are now supported for [OpenID Connect](../authentication/OIDC-Authentication-AccessToken-AuthMethods.html) relying parties and applications.
 This capability is also extended to [Dynamic Client Registration](../authentication/OIDC-Authentication-Dynamic-Registration.html) requests.
 - CAS notifications can now be [sent to Slack](../notifications/Notifications-Configuration-Slack.html) too.
+- The header value for `Strict-Transport-Security` header [can now be defined](../services/Configuring-Service-Http-Security-Headers.html) both globally and per application.

 ## Library Upgrades